robertmuth/Cwerg/Docs/intro.md

 ## Size Targets

 The backend is meant to be maintainable by a single developer.
-Reducing complexity is hence essetial.
+Reducing complexity is hence essential.
 We use code size as a proxy for complexity and track it carefully in [LOC](../CLOC.txt).

 The following are the targets: